Wireless Water Submetering Systems for Efficient Utility Management

 Water Submeter

-The smart water submeter is the device installed in the building’s water system and measures the amount of water used by individual units or tenants.
+The smart water submeter is a device installed in the building’s water system that measures the water used by individual units or tenants.
 It is equipped with sensors that transmit usage data wirelessly to the data collection module.
-The wireless smart submeter is usually installed near the main water meter of the building and is used to measure the water usage of individual units or tenants.
+The wireless smart submeter is usually installed near the building’s main water meter and measures the water usage of individual units or tenants.

 Wireless Data Collection Module